retspen/webvirtcloud/README.md

 sudo sed -i "s/LDAP_SEARCH_GROUP_FILTER_USERS = ''/LDAP_SEARCH_GROUP_FILTER_USERS = 'memberOf=cn=users,dc=kendar,dc=org'/g"" /srv/webvirtcloud/webvirtcloud/settings.py
 ```

 Now when you login with an LDAP user it will be assigned the rights defined.
+The user will be authenticated then with ldap and authorized through the WebVirtCloud permissions.

+If you'd like to move a user from ldap to WebVirtCloud, just change its password from the UI and (eventually) remove from the group in ldap

 ## Screenshots